Supplies for the Queen Elsa Dress Up Apron Costume

 Once the bodice is centered and the bottom points pinned, wrap the edges of the bodice piece around the edges of the apron; just pull it around the edge of the apron and pin it.
-My daughter doesn’t like scratchy fabrics near her neck, so I folded down the top of the bodice (maybe a 1/2 inch) and used the already-finished apron as the top.

 I left the bottom of the bodice (and the bottom point of the “V”) free because I thought it would help to allow freer movement.

 The ribbon trim at the top was pinned and attached and I had a mini celebration.

 I took a few snowflake buttons and hand-sewed them to the skirt in various spots (uncer the top layer of tulle so they wouldn’t snag) and to the “V” on the bodice of our Elsa costume.